Aslemammad/vitext/doc-site/pages/examples/component-library$.md

 import * as path from 'path'
-import reactRefresh from '@vitejs/plugin-react-refresh' import mdx from 'vite-plugin-mdx' import pages, { DefaultPageStrategy } from 'vite-plugin-react-pages'
+import reactRefresh from '@vitejs/plugin-react-refresh' import mdx from 'vite-plugin-mdx' import pages, { DefaultPageStrategy } from 'vitext'

 module.exports = {
   plugins: [